mpsonntag/prespost/202009_BCCN_online/exhibitor_info.md

     Scientific progress depends increasingly on collaborative efforts that involve exchange of data and reanalysis of previously recorded data.
 A major obstacle to fully exploit the scientific potential of research data is the effort it takes to access data and metadata for exchange with collaborators or for further analysis some time after the initial study was completed.
     At the German Neuroinformatics Node, open source tools and infrastructure supporting data access, data analysis and data exchange are being developed and distributed.
 Specifically, these tools address key components of efficient data management: Metadata collection, data organization and storage, and reproducible data workflows, sharing and publication.
     The G-Node data infrastructure services, GIN, provide a platform for comprehensive management of scientific data, offering versioning, secure remote access, access control for sharing data with collaborators, and services for publishing data.
 G-Node is a DataCite Data Center and can provide Digital Object Identifiers for hosted datasets.
 GIN is recommended by Nature Scientific Data and PLOS as repository for Neuroscience data.
-    Addressing metadata collection and data organization, with odML and NIX, the G-Node is developing two data formats specifically tailored to the scientific requirements of automation, interlinking of meta-, raw and analysed data and internal flexibility and extendability over time.
+    Addressing metadata collection and data organization, with odML and NIX, the G-Node is developing two data formats specifically tailored to the scientific requirements of automation, interlinking of meta-, raw and analysed data and internal flexibility and extendibility over time.
     For more information, please check our website or drop by during our presentation slots where we will be happy to answer any questions you might have.
-    The G-Node is funded through the German Federal Ministry of Education and Research and hosted by Ludwig-Maximilians-Universität München.
+    The G-Node is funded through the German Federal Ministry of Education and Research and hosted by the Ludwig-Maximilians-Universität München.

 - Moderators: names of booth staff to moderate the video session and live demonstrations Achilleas Koutsou